Rejuvenate Your Hands, Neck and DecolletageApril 1, 2019

 When you work out a skincare routine that works for your face, you can apply the same products on your neck, décolletage and hands.
 Most of the skin on our bodies is thicker and less porous than the face, so these products may not be as effective on the knees and elbows, but they can work on the delicate skin on your face, neck, hands and décolletage.

-Platelet-Rich Plasma (PRP) treatments are also known as “Vampire Facials” because they use plasma derived from your own blood.
+Growth factor injections, or Platelet-Rich Plasma (PRP) treatments, are also known as “Vampire Facials” because they use plasma derived from your own blood.

 In clinic, we take a small blood sample and spin it in a centrifuge to separate the golden-coloured plasma that is so rich in the natural growth factors that lead your cells, tissues and fibres to heal themselves.